So, you’ve decided to become a certified life coach!

 So, who is this life coach certification for?
 Those short on time and curious about life coaching and business coaching but not yet ready to invest thousands of dollars into a year-long program.

-This is an ICF accredited program and can make a great entry point into the world of online coaching training.
+Since this is an ICF-accredited program, it can make a great entry point into the world of online coaching.
 The life coaching certificate from the Certified Life Coaching Institute is a lot more affordable than other courses mentioned on this list.
 Prices start at $995.

 Are there any free online training programs?